 Reheating in your slow cooker: Place collards in your slow cooker insert, cover and heat on low heat for 1 to 1-½ hours or high for 30 to 45 minutes.

-Reheating on your stove top: Heat in a pot or dutch oven over medium low heat until heated through.
+Reheating on your stovetop: Heat in a pot or Dutch oven over medium low heat until heated through.

 I like to remove the large stem portion of each collard leaf before cooking, but it’s totally your choice and personal preference.

-It’s also your personal preference the size that you chop your greens.
+It’s also your personal preference for the size that you chop your greens.
 I like to chop mine into about 2-inch pieces.

 Should I Stir Collards While Slow Cooking?